-Details of the share options granted can be found on pages 25 to 26 of the Annual Report.
+Details of the share options granted can be found on pages 22 to 24 of the Annual Report.

-Arion Entertainment Singapore Limited (f.k.a.
-Elektromotive Group Limited) Performance Share Plan (the "AES PSP")
+Arion Entertainment Singapore Limited Performance Share Plan (the "AES PSP")

-The AES PSP was approved and adopted by shareholders at an EGM of the Company held on 7 September 2007.
+The AES PSP was approved and adopted by shareholders at an EGM of the Company held on 7 September 2007 and has lapsed on 6 September 2017.
 The AES PSP is intended to recruit, attract and retain participants to higher standards of performance and encourage greater dedication and loyalty, enable the Company to give recognition to past contribution and services, as well as motivate participants to contribute to the long-term prosperity of the Group.